JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 ![#5 Take pride in your work ](/img/ahs_1_0000_dsc06527-2.jpg)

 The book played an integral role at Designit's annual company event.
-But the values live and breathe beyond the printed page.
-The ten rules of thumb have been integrated all across the company, from hiring and performance review benchmarks to out-of-the-ordinary office decoration.
-Now employees can confidently say what Designit stands for.
-And the company has continued to successfully expand its business around the globe.
+Soon after, the vision and values were integrated all across the company, from hiring and performance review benchmarks to out-of-the-ordinary office decoration.

+With its vision and values as a foundation, Designit has successfully doubled its headcount (again), acquired companies of its own, and continued to grow its global business into new regions.

 [Read a copy online here](https://issuu.com/designit/docs/human_shaped_world).